 What will Harbor Interfaith do?

-Harbor Interfaith Services has been selected to be the Lead Agency in Service Provider Area (SPA) 8.
+Harbor Interfaith is the Lead Agency in Service Provider Area (SPA) 8.
 To further discuss referral process for homeless families, please contact the HUB where you are located.

 SPA 8 CESF will collect the basic information:

 - Family make up (how many adults and children);

 - A phone number where they can be reached;

 - Last zip code where the family was housed and